 The sea glass.
 Green.
 The green of deep water, of light filtered through fathoms, of a color that existed only when the sun and the sea collaborated on something neither could produce alone.
 He did not remember where he had found it.
 He knew that he had known, once.
 He knew that the knowing had been taken.
 The sea glass sat in his palm and it was beautiful and it was his and the memory of why was a room with the furniture removed.

 The dried flower.
-Papery petals, still holding a ghost of scent — something sweet, something that tasted like morning when he pressed it close to his face, though the taste was fainter than the last time, and the last time had been fainter than the time before.
+Papery petals, still holding a ghost of scent, a sweetness that tasted like morning when he pressed it close to his face, though the taste was fainter than the last time, and the last time had been fainter than the time before.
 It had been growing through a crack in a stone floor.
 A prison floor.
-He remembered the crack and the stone and the impossibility of a living thing choosing to grow in a place designed to end living things, and he remembered thinking — with the startled clarity of a man encountering an idea for the first time — that beauty did not require permission.
+He remembered the crack and the stone and the impossibility of a living thing choosing to grow in a place designed to end living things, and he remembered thinking, with the startled clarity of a man encountering an idea for the first time, that beauty did not require permission.

 The scrap of cloth.
 Fine-woven.
-The kind used for infant swaddling, with a stitch pattern he did not recognize — not Canopy, not Core, not Volcano.
-Cloud work, perhaps, though he had no basis for this thought beyond the texture and the feeling it produced in his chest, which was not the hollow's usual ache but something warmer, something that reached across the gap and almost — almost — touched the other side.
+The kind used for infant swaddling, with a stitch pattern he did not recognize.
+Not Canopy, not Core, not Volcano.
+Cloud work, perhaps, though he had no basis for this thought beyond the texture and the feeling it produced in his chest, which was not the hollow's usual ache but a warmth that reached across the gap and almost, almost, touched the other side.

 A woman had been wearing a garment made from this cloth.
 A prisoner.
 She had smiled at him.
 He remembered the smile.
 He could not remember her face.
 He could not remember her name, if he had ever known it.
 He could not remember what she had been charged with, or how long she had been in the collection, or what discipline she had possessed before his father drained it.
 He remembered only the smile — offered freely, without cause, without expectation, directed at a man whose title was a weapon and whose purpose was the maintenance of the machine that was killing her.